jacobpclouse/ICSI_424_Final_Project_TEMP/README.md

 4) Run your tests!

+## Run Tests:
+1) Create a virtual environment (use activateVirEnv.md to do this)
+2) pip install -m requirements.text
+3) Change directory into the Code/Selenium folder
+4) Run ```python v3_getLogs_multiBrowserl.py```
+5) Analyze your results from the text outputs, change browsers and see what changes

 ## Resources used:
 - Example Bootstrap code for webpage: https://getbootstrap.com/docs/4.0/examples/
 - Bootstrap 4 cheat sheet: https://hackerthemes.com/bootstrap-cheatsheet/